 Tips For Teaching Kids About Personal Hygiene

-Just telling your kids what to do will not work.
-It is not about getting them to do what is hygienic.
-It is to make personal hygiene a part of their life.
+Just telling your kids what to do won’t work.
+It’s not just about getting them to practice hygiene; it’s about making personal hygiene a natural part of their daily lives.
 An individual’s hygiene habits tell you a lot about his or her personality.
-Here’s how you should inculcate personal hygiene habits in your children.
+If you are wondering how to develop good habits in children, here are a few tips to inculcate personal hygiene habits in your children.

 1. Explain good and bad habits